GabiKalaora/Nand-to-Tetris/README.md

   full vm translator takes code writen in vm languege and translates it to hack assembly languege. first part translates arithmetic and push and pop commands

+ Ptoject_9_10:
+   first part of jack compiler, gets jack files and outputs xml files. xml files are mid leval step of full compilation for machine language